titoBouzout/PreventFakeClones/readme.md

 to just close the "fake clone" and create a real clone.
 Problem is that currenlty there is no way to move a "real clone" from one window to another.
 Then, we will likely fail at this for now..

+# Installation

+Download or clone the contents of this repository to a folder named exactly as the package name into the Packages/ folder of ST.

 # Source-code